susejzepoI/AZURE_ARCHITECT_EXPERT/00002-PROJECT-AZURE-POLCY-REMEDIATION-TASKS/README.md

 ## What is the project about?
 The aimd of the project 00002 is to test how Azure policies work and how can they be deployed using bicep.
-The *main.ps1* scripts deploys four Azure Policies across two different resources groups.
-It then deploys the necessary network resources to create virtual machines within these two rg.
+The *main.ps1* scripts deploys four Azure Policies across two different resources groups (RG).
+It then deploys the necessary network resources to create virtual machines within these two RG.

 ## Which resource groups are created in this deployment?
 * __The 00002-tags-deployifnotexists-nsg resource group__.
 Is used to test several Azure policies, such as the *enforce tag policy*, the *DeployIfNotExists policy* and the *modify policy* to add a network segurity group policy.